40Digits/wordpress-starter-theme/functions/README.md

 When creating functions, smaller plugins, or anything else that is related to the functions.php file, please adhere to the following standards:

-* Code related to the actual site shoulde to be placed under `/site/`
+* Code related to the actual site/app should be placed under `/site/`.
+These include ajax requests for example.
-* Code that relates to Wordpress, should be placed under `/wordpress/`
+* Code that relates to Wordpress, should be placed under `/wordpress/`.
+These include functions, actions, and filters.
+* Code related to the core of Wordpress should be placed under `/core/`.
+These include custom CPT, taxonomies, menus, sidebars, widgets ... etc.
 * The main directory of `/functions/` shouldn't contain any files except:
   - environment.php
 * Small functions which don't warrant their own file should be placed in `/wordpress/utility.php` with a short description on their functionality.